mulderp/mulderp.github.com/_posts/2014-02-05-Exploring-Graphs-With-Neography.md

 First, I thought that I needed to run [JRuby](http://jruby.org/) - since Neo4J is Java, but since Neography is just a basic REST client, this is not stricly required.

-We can install Neography by adding this line to Gemfile:
+We can install Neography by adding this line into Gemfile:

     gem 'neography'